From Our Blog

 IT band syndrome is a nickname for iliotibial band syndrome, a condition affecting the thick, fibrous band of tissue that runs from the pelvis to the top of the shin and keeps the knee stable and functioning when you walk or run.
 When the IT band becomes irritated or inflamed, patients feel knee pain that […]

-If you suffer from knee pain, the culprit might be a Baker cyst, an accumulation of joint fluid that creates a bulge at the back of the knee.
-The bulge is noticeable, and a physician can usually diagnose it accurately by taking a history and feeling for the swelling behind the knee.
-Most people will […]
+Understanding a Baker’s Cyst Knee pain can disrupt your life, making everyday activities uncomfortable.
+If you suffer from knee pain, the culprit might be a Baker’s cyst, an accumulation of joint fluid that creates a bulge at the back of the knee.
+The bulge is noticeable, and a physician can usually diagnose it accurately by […]

 ACL Repair: Your Tissue or Someone Else’s?